csiro-robotics/foresttrav/README.md

 # Assumptions about data and representation:
 For all the packages, the map or world representation is assumed to be static and grid aligned world frame.
 Further, each voxel is assumed to contain one, and only one point or distribution.

-# Refrence
+# Reference

-Please cite ForestTrav paper if you are using the traversbiliy estimation or the the ForestTrav data set.
+Please cite the [ForestTrav paper](https://ieeexplore.ieee.org/abstract/document/10458917) if you are using the traversability estimation or the the ForestTrav data set.

 ```latex
 @article{ruetz2024foresttrav,